 In addition to its clients, ProCredit Bank builds long-term relationships with its employees.
 This starts from the outset - with a serious and transparent selection process for future employees.
-The aim is to attract dedicated individuals who understand and support the way the bank operates and are willing to contribute to the common good.
-All future employees of the bank are subject to the same selection process.
+The aim is to attract dedicated individuals who understand and support the way the group operates and are willing to contribute to the common good.
+All future employees of the group are subject to the same selection process.
 During the programme, participants acquire knowledge and skills in both banking and communication and analytical thinking disciplines.
 The course includes classes in theory and practical training.
 The institution adheres to a responsible approach to staff that is applied by the entire ProCredit Group, respects its ethical values and does not tolerate discrimination.
 ProCredit Bank is convinced that this guarantees successful future cooperation with employees as well as an open and stimulating work environment.
-The bank is strongly committed to providing opportunities for continuous training and development of staff at all levels.
-Along with internal career growth, these opportunities of management positions, all managers must attend courses at the ProCredit Group's academies.
-In 2024, the bank invested BGN 3,171 thousand in the training of its employees (2023: BGN 3,254 thousand).
+The group is strongly committed to providing opportunities for continuous training and development of staff at all levels.
+Along with internal career growth, these opportunities contribute to building a strong and motivated team.
+In order to meet the requirements for the responsibilities of management positions, all managers must attend courses at the ProCredit Group's academies.
+In 2024, the group invested BGN 3,171 thousand in the training of its employees (2023: BGN 3,254 thousand).

 In 2024, ProCredit Bank reaffirmed its commitment to the development of the Bulgarian business and to the promotion of a savings culture and practice of building family assets among households in the country.
-The bank continued to actively provide new loans and to support the implementation of various business projects of its clients.
-The new business in the form of newly extended loans in 2024 amounted to BGN 1,646 million (2023: BGN 1,170 million) (including undrawn commitments), and the net loan portfolio recorded a 16.8% increase on the level at the end of 2024 (2024: BGN 3,423 million, 2023: BGN 2,931 million).
-As a result of the bank's deliberate efforts to develop a savings culture among its customers, as well as to attract their entire banking business, in 2024 customer deposits recorded a solid increase compared to the previous year.
+The group continued to actively provide new loans and to support the implementation of various business projects of its clients.
+The new business in the form of newly extended loans in 2024 amounted to BGN 1,646 million (2023: BGN 1,170 million) (including undrawn commitments), and the net loan portfolio recorded a 16.8% increase on the level at the end of 2024 (2024: BGN 3,411 million, 2023: BGN 2,920 million).
+As a result of the group's deliberate efforts to develop a savings culture among its customers, as well as to attract their entire banking business, in 2024 customer deposits recorded a solid increase compared to the previous year.
 The increase was 11.2% compared to the end of 2023, and as of 31 December 2024 the total deposit base amounted to BGN 3,874 million (31 December 2023: BGN 3,485 million).
 It is important to note the growth of BGN 111 million (or 3.9%) registered in current and FlexSave accounts.
-Total assets increased by 9.9% compared to the end of 2024 and reached BGN 4,580 million as of end 2024 (2023: BGN 4,167 million).
+Total assets increased by 9.9% compared to the end of 2024 and reached BGN 4,581 million as of end 2024 (2023: BGN 4,168 million).
 The active clients, serviced by ProCredit Bank at the end of 2024, were 63,000.